-- Bleed the brake system, referring to the additional information and recommendations on page 7 for proper bleeding instructions.
-Check system for leaks after bleeding. - Install the wheel and torque lug nuts to manufacturer's specification.
+- •Bleed the brake system.
+Reference the general information and recommendations on page 7 for proper bleeding instructions. - Remove the lug nuts that were used to hold the hat/rotor assembly in place during caliper installation.
+Install the wheel and lug nuts, torque to OEM specifications.